 Mr. Qavvik: Thank you, Mr. Speaker.
-My questions today are for the Minister of Human Resources, and they concern the issue of casual staffing in the government.
+My questions today are for the Minister of Human Resources and they concern the issue of casual staffing in the government.

-As the minister may be aware, the government announced an initiative in September of 2019 to "foster Inuit employment across the public service by substantially increasing the number of direct appointments of long-term casuals."
+As the minister may be aware, the government announced an initiative in September 2019 to "foster Inuit"

+employment across the public service by substantially increasing the number of direct appointments of long-term casuals."
+Mr. Speaker, I strongly support initiatives of this nature.

-Mr. Speaker, I strongly support this initiative of this nature.
-As the minister may be aware, the most recently tabled public service annual report indicates that "in 2020-2021, 114 casual employees became indeterminate.
-Of these, 57 percent were Inuit from Nunavut".
-Can the minister confirm how many such appointments of Nunavut Inuit have been made to date during the current 2022-2023 fiscal year?
+As the minister may be aware, the most recently tabled Public Service Annual Report indicates that "in 2020-2021, 114 casual employees became indeterminate, of these, 57% were" Inuit from Nunavut.

+Can the minister confirm how many such appointments of Nunavut Inuit have been made to date during the current 2022-23 fiscal year?
 Thank you, Mr. Speaker.